Learning

 Library

 Deepdene Primary School has a well-resourced Library, which is stocked with resources for both educational and leisure purposes.
-Students attend regular weekly library sessions which develop library skills, promote literature studies, and enable students to borrow resources, both for leisure as well as research purposes.
+Students attend weekly library sessions which develop library skills, promote literature studies and enable students to borrow resources for both enjoyment and research.
+The Library program aims to introduce students to a wide variety of literature and to promote reading as a valuable and enjoyable lifelong habit.
+Students are strongly encouraged to develop consistent borrowing routines and a love of reading.

 The Library is also available for research purposes by class and groups of students when normal library classes are not in operation.
 It is fully computerised with the installation of the Access-It library management system.